- 645 views

 From bustling metropolises to isolated cabins in the mountains, Japan has it all.
-It is one of the most advanced countries in the world, with some of the most breath-taking sceneries known to mankind.
+It is one of the most advanced countries in the world, with some of the most breathtaking scenery known to mankind.
 Japan is the kind of country you will want to visit again and again — for the sheer breadth of experiences it offers.
 So, what are you waiting for?
-Find out when to visit Japan, and start planning your vacation now!
+Find out the best time to visit Japan, and start planning your vacation now!

 - High Season: April - May, September - December

 - All Seasons: April - May (spring), June - August (summer), September - December (fall), January - March (winter)